aajonusnet/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: But doesn't the honey kill the bacteria that you want?

 A: No, what it does is it helps the acidophilus grow quicker.
-It causes the lactate to be digested predominantly over the fats and the proteins because we have the bulgaris and [unintelligible] bacteria.
+It causes the lactate to be digested predominantly over the fats and the proteins because we have the bulgaricus and [unintelligible] bacteria.
 When you put the honey in, it allows the other bacterias to become less active.
 And then you have the sweeter kefir.
 It's not bitter.
 Well, it's not a salad.

 Q: So in the winter, you want to leave it three days in the cupboard?